-- A company should pursue a transparent and effective information policy using both traditional methods and modern technologies ensuring fast, secure and broad access to information.
-Using such communication methods to the broadest extent possible, a company should ensure adequate communication with investors and analysts, enable on-line broadcasts of General Meetings over the Internet, record General Meetings, and publish the recordings on the company website. - 2.
-A company should ensure effective access to information necessary to assess the company's situation and outlook as well as its operations. - A company should make every effort to ensure that any cancellation of a General Meeting or change of its date should not prevent or restrict the exercise of the shareholders' right to participate in a General Meeting. - 4.
+A company should pursue a transparent and effective information policy using both traditional methods and modern technologies and latest communication tools ensuring fast, secure and effective access to information.

+Using such methods to the broadest extent possible, a company should in particular:

+- maintain a company website whose scope and method of presentation should be based on the model investor relations service available at http://naszmodel.gpw.pl/; - ensure adequate communication with investors and analysts, and use to this purpose also modern methods of Internet communication; - enable on-line broadcasts of General Meetings over the Internet, record General Meetings, and publish the recordings on the company website. - 2. [deleted] - A company should make every effort to ensure that any cancellation of a General Meeting or change of its date should not prevent or restrict the exercise of the shareholders' right to participate in a General Meeting. - 4.
 Where securities issued by a company are traded in different countries (or in different markets) and in different legal systems, the company should strive to ensure that corporate events related to the acquisition of rights by shareholders take place on the same dates in all the countries where such securities are traded. - 5.
+A company should have a remuneration policy and rules of defining the policy.
+The remuneration policy should in particular determine the form, structure, and level of remuneration of members of supervisory and management bodies.
+Commission Recommendation of 14 December 2004 fostering an appropriate regime for the remuneration of directors of listed companies (2004/913/EC) and Commission Recommendation of 30 April 2009 complementing that Recommendation (2009/385/EC) should apply in defining the remuneration policy for members of supervisory and management bodies of the company.

-Remuneration of members of the company's governing bodies should correspond to the scope of tasks and responsibilities of the exercised function and be proportionate to the size of the company's business and reasonable in relation to its financial results. - 6.
-A member of the Supervisory Board should have appropriate expertise and experience and be able to devote the time necessary to perform his or her duties.
+- 6. A member of the Supervisory Board should have appropriate expertise and experience and be able to devote the time necessary to perform his or her duties.
 A member of the Supervisory Board should take relevant action to ensure that the Supervisory Board is informed about issues significant to the company. - 7.
 Each member of the Supervisory Board should act in the interests of the company and form independent decisions and judgments, and in particular: